 The adjusted cost base to a U.S. Holder of each Common Share included in a Unit acquired pursuant to this offering will be determined by averaging the cost of such Common Share with the adjusted cost base to such U.S. Holder of all other Common Shares (if any) held by the U.S. Holder as capital property immediately prior to the acquisition.
-Similarly, the adjusted cost base to a U.S. Holder of each Warrant included in a Unit or a pre-funded unit acquired pursuant to this offering will be determined by averaging the cost of such Warrant with the adjusted cost base to such U.S. Holder of all other Varrants (if any) held by the U.S. Holder as capital property immediately prior to the acquisition, and the adjusted cost base to a U.S. Holder of each Pre-Funded Warrant included in a pre-funded unit acquired pursuant to this offering will be determined by averaging the cost of such Pre-Funded Warrant with the adjusted cost base to such U.S. Holder of each Pre-Funded Warrant included in a pre-funded unit acquired pursuant to this offering will be determined by averaging the cost of such Pre-Funded Warrant with the adjusted cost base to such U.S. Holder of each Pre-Funded Warrant included in a pre-funded unit acquired pursuant to this offering will be determined by averaging the cost of such Pre-Funded Warrant with the adjusted cost base to such U.S. Holder of all other Pre-Funded Warrants (if any) held by the U.S. Holder as capital property immediately prior to the acquisition.
+Similarly, the adjusted cost base to a U.S. Holder of each Warrant included in a Unit or a pre-funded unit acquired pursuant to this offering will be determined by averaging the cost of such Warrant with the adjusted cost base to such U.S. Holder of all other Warrants (if any) held by the U.S. Holder as capital property immediately prior to the acquisition, and the adjusted cost base to a U.S. Holder of each Pre-Funded Warrant included in a pre-funded unit acquired pursuant to this offering will be determined by averaging the cost of such Pre-Funded Warrant with the adjusted cost base to such U.S. Holder of all other Pre-Funded Warrants (if any) held by the U.S. Holder as capital property immediately prior to the acquisition.